lxvingnostalgia/FigureCollectionApp/README.md

-Mostly FrontEnd project using React
+Frontend (mostly) project using React